duken72/codingForDummies/rosFD/README.md

 To create a new package:

 1. Start with create a workspace, a.k.a. a worksplace_folder
-2. Run this code to create package, define some stuffs (dependencies)
+2. Run this code to create a new package, define some dependencies

     ```bash
     cd ../src